boomsaas/style-guide/README.md

 ### Delete code instead of commenting it out

-If you want it back, search `git log`
+This avoids ghost code that doesn't do everything wasting our screens.
+If you want the deleted code back, search `git log`

-### Use 'await' instead of callbacks and `.then()`
+### Use `await` instead of callbacks or `.then()`

 Self explanatory.
-You wouldn't want to use callbacks for sync operations, there's no need to use them anymore for async ones either.
+You wouldn't want to use callbacks for sync operations, there's no need to use them anymore for async operations either.
 No pyramid of doom, no importing custom workflow tools to chain callback operations into array.

 Just don't forget await!